 - Pinterest has a wide selection of recipes.

 There is no right or wrong way of planning your family meals or organizing your recipes.
 Do what is effective for your family.
-What matters is meals are planned for a week.
+What matters is meals are planned.

-Before you “touch” your income every month, write down all your bills, debt repayment, savings, investments, accounts, sinking fund, emergency fund.
+- Before you “touch” your income check, write down all your bills, debt repayment, savings, investments, accounts, sinking fund, emergency fund etc.

-You will feel the pain towards the end of the month when your family must feed on peanut butter sandwiches- i.e lesson learned.
+- You will feel the pinch towards the end of the month when your family must feed on peanut butter sandwiches- i.e lesson learned.

 Cars take a huge chunk of money from the monthly budget.
 They constantly depreciate, need maintenance, car payments, interest, insurance and parking.